SOUTH SHORE ACUPUNCTURE

 Shelley Kelley Sullivan earned a B.S. in Pharmacy from Massachusetts College of Pharmacy in Boston, MA.
-She completed her Pharmacy Internship at the Cape Cod Hospital; Hyannis, MA, York Hospital; York, ME, Maine Medical; Portland, ME and Boston University School of Medicine: Drug Epidemiology Unit & Boston Collaborative Drug Surveillance Program.
+She completed her Pharmacy Internship at Cape Cod Hospital; Hyannis, MA, York Hospital; York, ME, Maine Medical; Portland, ME, Boston University School of Medicine~ Drug Epidemiology Unit & Boston University School of Medicine~ Boston Collaborative Drug Surveillance Program.
 Her Pharmacy experience included work as a Retail Pharmacist, Long Term Care Pharmacist, Item Writer for the North American Pharmacist Licensure Examination and as a Research Pharmacist for Boston University School of Medicine.

 Shelley received her Masters degree in Acupuncture from the New England School of Acupuncture (NESA) in Newton, MA and had the honor to have studied under Dr. James Tin Yau So, “Father of American Acupuncture” and founder of NESA, the oldest college of Oriental Medicine in the United States.

 In 1982 she studied Macrobiotic Cooking and Theory at the Michio Kushi Institute in Brookline and in 1984 established her private practice in Scituate, MA, pioneering the field of Acupuncture in the United States.
-In 1996 Shelley was employed at The Braintree Rehabilitation Hospital in Braintree, MA as a Staff Acupuncturist with inpatient and outpatient privileges and completed an apprenticeship at the Sage Mountain Center for Herbal Studies in Orange, VT, receiving a certificate in Western Herbal Medicine from Rosemary Gladstar, world-renowned herbalist.
+In 1996 Shelley was employed at the Braintree Rehabilitation Hospital in Braintree, MA as a Staff Acupuncturist with inpatient and outpatient privileges and completed an apprenticeship at Sage Mountain Botanical Sanctuary in East Barre, VT, receiving a certificate in Western Herbal Medicine from Rosemary Gladstar, world-renowned herbalist.

-In 1998, following years of study in Asian body work therapies including Sotai, Medical Qigong, Shiatsu, Acupressure, Reiki, Shinkiko, Tong Ren, and Tui Na, she was recognized as a Diplomate of Asian Bodywork Therapy by the National Certification Commission in Asian Bodywork in Washington, DC.
-In 2000 Shelley co-founded Bittersweet Botanicals, an herbal apothecary that crafts natural herbal products.
+In 1998, following many years of study in Asian body work therapies including Sotai, Medical Qigong, Shiatsu, Acupressure, Reiki, Shinkiko, Tong Ren, and Tui Na, she was recognized as a Diplomate of Asian Bodywork Therapy by the National Certification Commission in Asian Bodywork in Washington, DC.
+In 2000, Shelley co-founded Bittersweet Botanicals, an herbal apothecary that crafts natural herbal products.
 In 2001, she worked as a Staff Acupuncturist at Dr.Glenn Rothfeld's Center for Integrative Medicine in Plymouth, MA.
-In 2005 she co-founded Yogapuncture, a workshop-based program that combines Yoga & Acupuncture to produce a profound synergy.
-Yogapuncture elicits an enhanced state of relaxation, encouraging the body to heal and restore itself.
+In 2005 she co-founded Yogapuncture, a workshop-based program that combines Yoga & Acupuncture which produces a profound synergy, eliciting an enhanced state of relaxation and encourages the body to heal and restore itself.
 In 2000 & 2006, Shelley won awards at the International Herbal Symposium held at Wheaton College in Norton, MA for Best Herbal Formulation & Most Creative Herbal Formulation.
-From 2006-2009 she was appointed by the Boston College Mother's Guild to serve as Co-Vice President, Co-President and Co-President Advisor.
+From 2006-2009 she was appointed by the Boston College High School Mother's Guild to serve as Co-Vice President, Co-President and Co-President Advisor.

 2006-2011 Shelley was employed at the Good Samaritan Occupational Health Center in Avon, MA and specialized in work-related injuries.
 In 2010 she was certified with Acupuncturists Without Borders to practice in the field following traumatic events in the community and around the world.